kubernetes/website/content/en/blog/_posts/2023-12-05-My-first-ever-KubeCon-KubeCon+CloudNativeCon-North-America-2023/index.md

 <figure src="ss11.png">

 I attended some talks at the event, but many others were equally helpful.
-KubeCon offers talks on social media post-event, enabling ongoing learning.
+KubeCon offers post-event social media talks, enabling ongoing learning.
 Slack channels were instrumental in global networking.

 # My learnings and key takeaways from KubeCon